Fetal Neck Masses

 At the SSM Health Cardinal Glennon St. Louis Fetal Care Institute, we understand the anxiety and worry you may have about a fetal neck mass diagnosis.
-Our doctors are specially trained to help you and your baby, providing the advanced monitoring and treatment plan you need to relieve your anxiety and have a healthy baby.
+Our doctors are specially trained to help you and your baby, providing the care, advanced monitoring and the treatment plan you and your baby deserve.

-In most cases, a neck mass can be managed after your pregnancy and delivery.
-However, when a neck mass obstructs the breathing airway or esophagus, we will consider a variety of interventions to ensure you and your baby’s well-being.
+In many cases, a neck mass can be managed after your pregnancy and delivery.
+However, when a neck mass obstructs the breathing airway or esophagus, we will consider a variety of interventions to provide the best care for you and your baby.

 Fetal neck masses are rare and usually there is no genetic cause.
 The most common type of fetal neck mass - cystic hygroma (also known as a cervical lymphatic malformation or lymphangioma) - is caused by an abnormality in the development of the lymphatic channels in the neck.
 A cervical teratoma - another, rarer, kind of neck mass - is usually caused when reproductive cells become abnormally located in the neck and begin to grow.

 How is a Fetal Neck Mass Diagnosed and Evaluated?